springfall2008/batpred/docs/install.md

 You should check the Log tab to ensure it all starts properly, but it should do as you've copied over your existing configuration.

-Note that if you are using the [Predbat direct connection to Solcast](#predbat-direct-solcast-method) then the add-on will need to download your solar forecast so will use up one or two of your daily API calls (hobbyist accounts have a 10 API a day limit).
+Note that if you are using the [Predbat direct connection to Solcast](#predbat-direct-solcast-method) then the Predbat add-on will need to download your solar forecast so will use up one or two of your daily API calls (hobbyist accounts have a 10 API a day limit).
 If you are using the [Solcast integration](#solcast-home-assistant-integration-method) then this won't be required.

+You may find that the Predbat add-on installed with an older version of Predbat than you were previously using, which might require you to [update Predbat to the correct version](#predbat-built-in-update).

 9. When you are happy running the Predbat add-on you can delete the AppDaemon or AppDaemon-predbat add-on.